nthodgson/wheatcoin/README.md

 ### Program Description

 This program calculates a hash given a user-specified number of leading zeroes and desired number of processes.
+To calculate a unique hash each time, the program generates a random number and appends it to the input array, followed by a counter which is also appended to the array for every iteration.

 ### Execution Specifications